HNC has been archived.

-#SRGThe Service Reliability Group mainly provides cross-sectional support for the infrastructure of our media services, and is responsible for improving existing services, launching new ones, and contributing to OSS.
+#SRGThe Service Reliability Group primarily provides comprehensive support for the infrastructure surrounding our media services, focusing on improving existing services, launching new ones, and contributing to open-source software.

 Hierarchical Namespaces Controller(HNC)